Renew or Amend Park Use Permit - Commercial Recreation

 - The submission of an application does NOT allow you any rights to the park land.
 A park use permit, if issued, would grant this authority.

-- Applications will be reviewed in the order that they are received and processed.
+- Applications will be processed in the order that they are received.
 The 140, 60 or 5 day time frames will not be changed to accommodate "rush" applications.

-- BC Parks staff and/or FrontCounter BC staff will be in contact throughout the application process to discuss your application as required.
+- BC Parks staff and/or FrontCounter BC staff may contact you throughout the application process to discuss your application as required.

 - BC Parks considers the impacts of a proposed activity and the particular values of the parklands in question when evaluating a permit application.
-Decisions on park use permit applications are guided by the consideration of impacts and other policies, and if your application is denied you will be provided with a letter indicating the reason(s) for denial.
+If your application is denied, you will be provided with a letter indicating the reason(s) for denial.

 Request Final Requirements